Lenyn Sosa Player Props: White Sox vs. Phillies

 - Sosa hit .114 with a double, a home run and a walk.

-- Sosa had a hit in three of 11 games last year, with multiple hits once.
+- Sosa had a hit in three games last year (out of 11 games played, 27.3%), including one multi-hit game.

-- He homered once out of 11 games a year ago, going deep in 2.8% of his plate appearances.
+- Logging a trip to the plate in 11 games last season, he hit one dinger.

 - Sosa had an RBI in one of 11 games last year.